Sponsor & Partner

 This voluntary project could only be undertaken with sponsorship.
-We are extremely grateful to S+P Architects, the international sports and leisure architects, for their support.
+We are extremely grateful to S+P Architects, the international sports and leisure architects, for their support, and also to Baqus.

 Welcome to The Sports Leisure Legacy Project

-The project will record the history of the development of the UK community sports & leisure centre and the recreation management profession it initiated.
+The project records the history of the development of the UK community sports & leisure centre and the recreation management profession it initiated.

-The first purpose-built UK sports centre for the community opened in Harlow in 1959 and there are now over one thousand centres in the country.
+The first purpose-built UK indoor sports centre for the community opened in Harlow in 1964 and there are now over four thousand centres in the country.
 The centres continue to make a significant contribution to the social, sporting and recreational lives of communities.
-In developing the story, project leaders are in touch with some of the earliest centre managers and many others across the decades.
+In developing the story, project leaders have been in touch with some of the earliest centre managers and many others across the decades.

 “Harlow to K2 and beyond”